vincmazet/bip/_sources/filtering/filtering.md

 Example of high-pass filtering: only the high frequencies (i.e. the sudden changes in the intensities) are kept.
 ```

-In these examples, the first row shows the image in the spatial domain,
-thus the filtered image is the convolution of the original image and the kernel.
-The second row shows the same information in the Fourier domain,
-thus the DFT of the filtered image is the multiplication (point to point) of the DFT of the original image and the kernel.

 <!-- Filters (low-pass/blur, High-pass/sharp, citer "kernel", lien vers détection de contour) -->